CNeiheisel/easybuild_local/README.md

 --try-toolchain-version <VERSION>
 ```

-This command specifically updates the toolchain version in order to try a different version of the toolchain to see if the download will be successful.
+This command specifically updates the toolchain to see if download will be successful on a different version.
 In the example below, the earlier toolchain version GCCcore-12.3.0 was used after the download on GCCcore-11.3.0 failed.

 ![image](https://github.com/user-attachments/assets/2c024630-3549-4f8c-a74c-7ad0d5ce963d)
 ![image](https://github.com/user-attachments/assets/1af460d3-e935-448c-93cf-6fb8ef2cedc1)